English as a Second Language Program

 What is the purpose of an ESL program?

 - An ESL program develops competence in English.

 - It prepares the student to be successful in all academic subjects.

 Who should be enrolled in an ESL program?

-Students in prekindergarten through high school who speak or hear a language other than English in their home and who are not fluent English-speakers.
+Prekindergarten through high school students who speak or hear a language other than English in their home and who are not fluent in English.

 What is an ESL program?

 - An ESL program provides intensive instruction that develops oral and written comprehension and reading and writing in English.